ripienaar/free-for-dev/README.md

 ## Data Visualization on Maps

    * [geocoder.opencagedata.com](https://geocoder.opencagedata.com/) — Geocoding API that aggregates OpenStreetMap and other open geo sources.
 2,500 free queries/day
-   * [datamaps.co](https://datamaps.co/) a free platform for creating visualizations with data maps
+   * [datamaps.co](https://datamaps.co/) — a free platform for creating visualizations with data maps
    * [geocod.io](http://geocod.io/) — Geocoding via API or CSV Upload.
 2,500 free queries/day
    * [gogeo.io](http://gogeo.io/) — Maps and geospatial services with an easy to use API and support for big data
    * [carto.com](https://carto.com/) — Create maps and geospatial APIs from your data and public data
    * [giscloud.com](http://giscloud.com/) — Visualize, analyze and share geo data online
    * [latlon.io](https://latlon.io/) — Geocoding API + school districts, census geography divisons and other address based data.
 2,500 free requests/month
    * [mapbox.com](https://mapbox.com/) — Maps, geospatial services and SDKs for displaying map data
+   * [openmaptiles](https://openmaptiles.org/) - Set of open-source tools for self-hosting of OpenStreetMap maps in more than 50 languages.
+It provides both raster as well as vector tiles, WMS and WMTS services for GIS programs, support for JavaScript viewers and mobile SDK
+   * [osmnames](https://osmnames.org/) - Geocoding, search results ranked by the popularity of related Wikipedia page

 ## Package Build System